jfrogren/portfolio-arkivet/content/post/preparing-for-conducting-a-logistic-regression.md

 * Economic situation (Q21)
 * Self-rated health (Q27)
 * Birthplace ("Är du född i ett annat land än Sverige) (Q22)
-* Municipality classification (MunicipalityClassification)
+* Kommunklassificering (MunicipalityClassification)
-* Earlier experience of active involvement (ActivelyInvolved)
+* Earlier experience of being actively involved in research (ActivelyInvolved)

 For the lastly listed independant variable, I realised that I needed to create a new variable which goes something like this: